 The UK Kidney Research Consortium

 The UK Kidney Research Consortium (UKKRC) was established in 2007 by Kidney Research UK and the Renal Association.
 It is now jointly hosted, supported and chaired by the UK Kidney Association and Kidney Research UK and the British Renal Society.

 The aim is to facilitate the best collaborative clinical research for health in kidney disease.

 The current co-chairs are Professor Jeremy Hughes (2019-2021) and Sharlene Greenwood (2021-2023).
 Kidney Research UK provide a permanent secretariat for the Consortium.

-Meetings of the UKKRC are held twice a year in conjunction with the meeting of the NIHR Clinical Research Network Renal Disorders Specialty Group.
+Meetings of the UKKRC are held twice a year in conjunction with the meeting of the NIHR Clinical Research Network Kidney Disorders Specialty Group.